artisan1218/LeetCode-Solution/coinChange/readme.md

 <br />

 ### Approach 2: DFS with memorization, coinChangeMem()
 The idea is based on the approach 1 but use a different implementation to adopt memorization.
+The map `cache` stores remaining amount as key and minimum amount of coins as value.

 ```cpp
 int coinChangeMem(vector<int>& coins, int amount) {